 The Weeks-Townsend Memorial Library provides a variety of resources and services to support and enrich the College’s academic programs.
 The library, located in the center of campus, houses a collection of more than 138,000 books, periodicals, government documents, media materials, and other print items.
 The library also provides access to more than 256,000 eBooks and over 80 scholarly databases covering a multitude of academic subjects.
-A special section of the library is home to the some of the newest works the library has received.
+A special section near the front of the library is allotted to showcase some of the newest additions to the library's holdings.

 Library functions, including uSearch (library catalog), circulation, and reserves, are fully automated through the Innovative Sierra integrated library system. uSearch is accessible both off-campus and on via the Internet.

 The library can accommodate over 300 persons in a variety of seating arrangements, including study carrels, tables and a computer lab.
 There are also three study rooms available for individual or group study.
 A TV lounge is available near the entrance for relaxation, study, or class work.
 The library is wired for laptop access to the campus network.